 36480.26

-The model fits the noise in addition to the signal.
-This problem is termed overfitting.
 Also note the really high magnitudes for the components of the weight vector.
+Such high values are required if the model has to twist and turn like the way it has done here.
 An overfit model is said to be a high variance model: small changes in the dataset can result in wildly different models.
 For example:Note the boxed region.
 A small change in the position of one or two data-points caused a big change in the fitted curve.2.3.
 Data AugmentationIncreasing the data or augmenting it (data-augmentation) is one way of mitigating the problem of overfitting.
-For n=100, the result is as follows:
+For n=100, the same degree 9 model results in the following fit.
+Note how it is now a much better fit.
+This is because, the increased size of the data makes it impossible for even a degree 9 model to fit the noise.

 -0.06